pavoltravnik/maxims-of-law/maxims-of-law.md

 Matrimonium subsequens tollit peccatum praecedens.
 A subsequent marriage cures preceding criminality.

-Maxime ita dicta quia maxima ejus dignitas et certissima auctoritas, atque quod maxim omnibus probetur.
+Maxime ita dicta quia maxima ejus dignitas et certissima auctoritas, atque quod maxime omnibus probetur.
 A maxim is so called because its dignity is chiefest, and its authority most certain, and because universally approved by all.
 Co.
 Litt.
 11.

-Maxim paci sunt contraria, vis et injuria.
+Maxime paci sunt contraria, vis et injuria.
 The greatest enemies to peace are force and wrong.
 Co.
 Litt.
 161.

 Melior est justitia vere praeveniens quam severe pumens.
 That justice which justly prevents a crime, is better than that which severely punishes it.